Maitland, Ontario: Loyalist settlement and early 1800s

 After it lay abandoned for many years, Loyalists began to settle the area in the late 1700s and into the early 19th century by building homesteads, establishing businesses and opening small factories.
 During the early part of the century, Maitland was on the opposite end of a supply route running to Merrick's mills, which aided in its growth; additionally, the construction of the Welland Canal and other canal systems through the St. Lawrence allowed goods to be transported to and from the village.
 A wharf was located in Maitland at this time for collecting goods, and many mills were constructed.
 One of Maitland's most notable landmarks was constructed in 1828: the Longley Tower, which was originally built as a windmill along the St. Lawrence River.
-The tower had a brief life as a windmill, however as it did not generate enough power to sustain anything for long, it was later converted into a distillery.
-Longley then imported a steam engine from Europe, built a flour mill, and constructed a stone building on site out of which he ran a general store and post office; this was the beginning of the village, and shortly after, a Major Charles Lemon constructed two mills, a foundry, and a blacksmith shop to serve the village as well.
+The tower had a brief life as a windmill, but as it did not generate enough power to sustain anything for long, it was later converted into a distillery.
+Longley then imported a steam engine from Europe, built a flour mill, and constructed a stone building on site out of which he ran a general store and post office; this was the beginning of the village and shortly after, a Major Charles Lemon constructed two mills, a foundry, and a blacksmith shop to serve the village as well.

 In the 1830s, a Masonic hall was built to serve the community.
 By this time, many general stores were operating in the village.
 In 1833, Maitland was designated an official point of entry and years later a Customs House was built to deal with border crossings and importations.

 In the early 1800s, the village boasted three hotels and taverns; the David Dunham Jones Inn, Calvin Frary Inn and the Levi Davis Inn.
 The stone building which was once Dunham Jones Inn is still standing, and is the second building existing as the inn; formerly, the tavern was made of timber.
 It is currently the oldest building in the village, constructed of stone around 1821.
 It is currently a private residence.
 The Levi David Inn was established in 1830, built of wood with blue cladding.
 For a brief period in the mid-1900s, the building was used as a drugstore and modernized, however, these modernizations have since been reversed.
 Only part of the original building still stands.
 The Calvin Frary Inn was constructed in 1825, later becoming the Maitland Hotel and the Dominion Hotel.
 Most of this from structure was demolished in 1964 to accommodate a new gas bar and general store.